DNNYVST/Procedurally-Generated-Mountain-Project/README.md

-## Procedurally generated mountains side project.
+## Procedurally generated mountains side project

 This project was made primarily to experiment with [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and OpenGL.
 I have always had an interest in learning more about procedural generation.